Guardianship in Florida

 In a guardianship, there are two key players:

 Guardianships are run by attorneys, one that represents the guardian and one who represents the ward.
+This is a requirement according to the Florida Probate Rules.

 However, the assistance of an attorney - preferably one who is licensed by the Florida Bar (or the bar in your state) and certified in elder law - is strongly recommended.
 In Florida, never pursue a guardianship on your own - only attorneys can file guardianships per the Florida Probate Rules.
-The only exception is a guardian advocate under Chapter 393 of the Florida Statutes, but doing so on your own is penny wise and pound foolish.
+The only exception is a guardian advocate under Chapter 393 (Section 393.12) of the Florida Statutes, but doing so on your own is penny wise and pound foolish.
 Navigating Chapters 744 and 393 of the Florida Statutes as well as the Florida Probate Rules is akin to navigating Interstate 275 in the Tampa Bay region during the morning and evening commutes, which is why you need an attorney to guide you through the legal labyrinth.

-How a Guardianship is Created
+How a Guardianship is Created in Florida

 A person who has a significant interest in a person - such as a relative, for example - and is concerned about that person's welfare begins the process by first consulting with an attorney, in particular one who specializes in elder law or in wills, trusts and probate.
 Based on the consultation, the attorney recommends that a guardianship be created.